gasolin/blog/source/_posts/current-progress-of-netmonitor-html.md

 ## What we have done in Netmonitor.html

-Ricky Chien and I joined the effort of convert DOM Inspector from XUL to HTML.
-DOM Inspector is a more complicated tool to convert, so DOM Inspector is still half `React` and without `Redux` in the playground.
+Ricky Chien and I joined the effort of convert Object Inspector from XUL to HTML.
+Object Inspector is a more complicated tool to convert, so Object Inspector is still half `React` and without `Redux` in the playground.

-When the DOM Inspector is fully converted to HTML, we shift our focus on convert the next important Devtool: `Netmonitor`.
+When the Object Inspector is fully converted to HTML, we shift our focus on convert the next important Devtool: `Netmonitor`.
 With Honza, Janda, Steve Chung, and other contributors' help, at the end of Feb we have reached our first phase tangible goal: Converted the whole Netmonitor panel from XUL to HTML, with `React`, `Redux`, and `Immutablejs`.
-Now we have confidence that the code base is easy to read and contribute.
+Now we have confidence that the code base is easy to read and contribute.🤗

 ## What we plan to do next